 Delivering High-Quality Content Depends on the Network

-Once again as the world awaits to witness the biggest sports extravaganza – 37 cameras (of which eight with UHD/HDR and 1080p/SDR dual output and another eight with 1080p/HDR and 1080p/SDR dual output), 8 Super-slow-motion and two Ultra-motion cameras, a cable-cam and a heli-cam gears up to deliver high-class content from every angle in each stadium- content delivery network providers strengthen their network with software defined Hybrid WAN solutions (SD-WAN) to meet the needs of the digital world driven by internet– Bandwidth, Agility, and Flexibility.
+Once again as the world awaits to witness the biggest sports extravaganza – 37 cameras (of which eight with UHD/HDR and 1080p/SDR dual output and another eight with 1080p/HDR and 1080p/SDR dual output), 8 Super-slow-motion and two Ultra-motion cameras, a cable-cam and a heli-cam gears up to deliver high-class content from every angle in each stadium- content delivery network providers strengthen their network with software-defined Hybrid WAN solutions (SD-WAN) to meet the needs of the digital world driven by internet– Bandwidth, Agility, and Flexibility.

-Not only that to ensure a 360-degree experience online but also to gauge audience inside, stadiums too will leverage new age technologies in the block to make this grand event an epic experience.
+Not only that to ensure a 360-degree experience online but also to gauge the audience inside, stadiums too will leverage new age technologies in the block to make this grand event an epic experience.
 This year’s buzz will on Virtual Reality as Fans will be able to experience Live 360° video on demand (VoD).

 The 2018 FIFA World Cup Russia is all set to make new records for streaming data traffic from across the world with more football fans watching matches online in greater numbers than ever before.
-No doubt why SD-WAN is going mainstream as enterprises across industry look to leverage Internet-based networking to pursue digital transformation strategies and adopt cloud.
+No doubt why SD-WAN is going mainstream as enterprises across the industry look to leverage Internet-based networking to pursue digital transformation strategies and adopt cloud.

 To sum up

 So, if you get time to watch The World Cup FIFA 2018 live on your phone, tablet or laptop do not forget to thank SD-WAN.
 Making every form of last mile bandwidth work seamlessly, SD-WAN is here to make the network as fast as the action in the games, here, live and now.